What is Covid Tracker Ireland?

 What does it do?

 First up: contact tracing, the main purpose of the app.
-According to the app’s terms and conditions, it determines contact as anyone who has been closer than two metres for more than 15 minutes.
+According to the terms and conditions, it determines a contact as anyone who has been closer than two metres from you for more than 15 minutes.

+As part of the app set-up, it asks you to enable your phone’s exposure notification service - the technology on which Apple and Google have been working together to bring to users of both Android and the Apple operating system iOS.
+It allows the official HSE app to access bluetooth in the background.

 Once you upload that data, the IDs are then added to a list that is downloaded daily to the phones of those using the app, and potential matches are processed on an individual’s phone.
-If there is a match found,users are alerted through the app that they may have been in contact with coronavirus, and can then arrange a test.
+If there is a match found,users are alerted through the app that they may have been in contact with a confirmed case, and can then arrange a test.

-By 11.15pm on Monday evening, the app was already showing almost 8,000 check-ins, the majority of them from people feeling well; 15 minutes later, that number was close to 13,000.
+By 11.15pm on Monday evening, the app was already showing almost 8,000 check-ins, the majority of them from people feeling well.
+Some 15 minutes later, that number was close to 13,000.
+Before its official launch, there were more than 80,0000 registrations of the app.

 The third main function of the app is to provide information on the current level of coronavirus in Ireland.
-You can get a county by county breakdown, plus hospitalisation figures and how Covid-19 is spreading in Ireland.
-It’s not quite as detailed as the Covid-19 Hub, but it shows the essentials.
+You can get a county-by-county breakdown, plus hospitalisation figures and how Covid-19 is spreading in Ireland.
+It’s not quite as detailed as the Health Protection Surveillance Centre’s Covid-19 data hub, but it shows the essentials.

 What does the app need?

-On the most basic level, the app requires the latest versions of both Apple and Google’s software, which include the exposure notification tool upon which the app is built.
+On the most basic level, the app requires up to date versions of Apple and Google’s software, which include the exposure notification tool upon which the app is built.
+For Apple, that is iOS 13.5.
+Android is a little more forgiving, with the system requiring Android 6.0 instead of the latest operating system, Android 10, but you will need to install an update that was pushed to phones in the past couple of weeks.

+If you are going to use contact tracing, you will need to enable bluetooth.
+Location services are not used, and both Apple and Google previously said there would be no sharing of location data with the Covid tracker software.
+However, it uses bluetooth scanning, and for phones running Android 6.0 and newer, that requires the device location to be turned on, so it can understand what devices are near each other.

+You will also be asked to allow the app to send you notifications.

-For the app to be effective as a way of tracing contacts, it requires other people to also download and use the app, which is why the HSE is keen to have as many people as possible share the app.
-The HSE has even included a “Share app” option to make it as easy as possible for you to spread the word.
+For the app to be effective as a way of tracing contacts, it requires other people to also download and use it, which is why the HSE is keen to have as many people as possible share the app.
+The HSE has even included a “share app” option to make it as easy as possible for you to spread the word.

 What else does it look for?